 The League of Women Voters offers training to individuals and organizations conducting voter registration drives.
 Check our events page for upcoming Train the Trainers Workshops and download the Voter Registration Training Guide or contact us to schedule private training sessions at email@example.com.

 The League receives requests to set up and staff voter registration tables at various organizations and locations throughout the five boroughs (like the voter registration event hosted by Common and Starbucks in the video).
 We are currently seeking volunteers.
 Let's work to improve New York State's ranking as 46th in the nation for voter turnout.
 If you would like to volunteer to do voter registration with the League of Women Voters, sign up here.
-You can also check at our 5 Borough Voting Challenge for more on our voter registration activities and how to get involved.

 Want the League to register voters at your next event?
 Send an email to firstname.lastname@example.org.